 - Deflecting: In a deflecting toxic relationship, one partner always finds a way to get out of taking responsibility for their actions by making yours look worse.
 Try telling them that you’re angry, frustrated or sad, and they’ll be ready with a sob story of their own, making you feel selfish and small for expressing your feelings

 - Passive: A toxic boyfriend, girlfriend or spouse may exercise control by being overly dependent on you.
+They could turn extremely clingy.
 The responsibility of making all decisions – big and small – falls squarely on you.
 When you do decide, they make sure to let you know that your decision was ‘wrong’ through passive-aggressive behaviour

 - Detached: In a detached toxic relationship, one partner controls the other by never being available.
 Their mysterious absence then begins to occupy your mind space.
 To confuse you more, they will be available at their whims and fancies.
 Leaving you uncertain about what they want